 In 2019, the implementation of this budgeting method progressed with the creation of a PBB program review process, Pick 3, using the PBB Blueprint developed by ResourceX.
 Departments were encouraged to select programs for which they already desired to take a new course of action and/or which were strongly linked to the council-defined priorities for the year.
 Departments reviewed programs for the following opportunities identified by the PBB Blueprint: outsourcing, process efficiencies, changing service levels, implementing or reducing fees and charges, in-sourcing and grant funding.
 Upon completion of the review, departments reported back on the feasibility, budget impact and recommended implementation plan.

 The intention for 2020 was to repeat the Pick 3 process identifying a variety of opportunities across their program inventory.
-The successful application of this process in 2019 provided a great intention for 2020.
 However, 2020 would provide new challenges.
 The shift in expectations and needs required flexibility and nimbleness.
-Due to their experience with PBB, the Super User team was able to refocus their efforts towards the specific goal of freeing up resources in less critical areas.
+Due to their experience with PBB, the city team was able to quickly pivot their efforts towards the specific goal of freeing up resources in less critical areas.
 By doing an in-depth program review, the entire Littleton organization was able to present data-driven recommendations for service-level increases and decreases based on their alignment with the city's priorities.
 Through the alignment of resources to priorities and Basic Program Attributes, and the direction from PBB peers in the City of Boise, the City was able to identify those programs critical to the City's well-being during the COVID crisis.